Open Data Fabric

 Current State

-The specification is currently in the EXPERIMENTAL stage and welcomes feedback.
+The specification is currently in actively evolving and welcomes feedback.

 Coordinator